Intermittent Fasting and Menopause: Does it Help?

 Tips for Intermittent Fasting During Menopause

-Drink Enough Liquid
+Drink Enough Liquids

 Hydration is always important for good health, but It’s especially crucial to stay hydrated while fasting.
 Drinking plenty of water and other fluids can not only prevent dehydration but also improve mental functioning and help with the transition into fasting.